LIVER CANCER & SSD BENEFITS

 Because of the severe symptoms from liver cancer, most individuals with liver cancer find themselves unable to earn a living.

 The first program is Social Security Disability Insurance (SSDI).
-Under this program, you must have a lengthy work history.
+Under this program, you must have a lengthy work history and enough work credits.
+Learn more about work credits.
 You also must also have paid your taxes.
-A portion of your taxes goes to pay an insurance premium.
+A portion of your taxes goes to pay for your benefits in the SSD program.
 This gives you coverage or insurance in the SSDI program.
-Find out more about the requirements to receive and apply for SSDI benefits here.
+Find out about the requirements to receive and apply for SSDI benefits.

-In addition to monthly payments, both programs provide medical health insurance.
-SSDI comes with Medicare.
+In addition to monthly payments, both programs provide health insurance.
+SSDI benefits come with Medicare.
 Medicare provides a safety net.
 It allows you the ability to pay for most of your medical needs.
-Learn more information about Medicare here.
+Learn information about Medicare benefits.

-- A monthly disability check (usually between $800 and $3,000).
+- A monthly SSD check (usually between $800 and $3,000).
 The amount of your monthly check depends on how much money you have earned during your working life.

 - Free health insurance through Medicare.
 Medicare has a waiting period of 29 months (this includes the five month waiting period, along with the 24 month waiting period).